NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Background

 The first dimension is the \textit{Search Space}, which defines the architecture to be represented.
 The most straightforward \textit{Search Space} is \textit{entire-structured} which is represented layer-wise with one node representing a layer.
 Motivated by hand-crafted architectures consisting of repeated motifs~\cite{mobilenetv3}, the \textit{cell-based Search Space} defines each node as a cell (also dubbed block), a group of layers.
 Other types of search space show cells with different levels (hierarchical) or identity transformations between the layers (morphism-based).

 The second dimension is the \textit{Search Strategy}, which establishes how to explore the search space.
 Common strategies are based on reinforcement learning (RL)~\cite{rlintro,rlsurvey}, gradient optimization~\cite{liu_darts_2019}, and evolutionary algorithms (EAs)~\cite{eabook,eaoptimization}.
 The latter, in particular the genetic methods, represents the most popular choice~\cite{surveyevonas}.

-A typical genetic algorithm deployed in many NAS solutions is NSGA-II~\cite{nsga-II}, which generates offsprings by using a specific type of crossover and mutation and then selects the next generation showing the best fitness according to nondominated-sorting and crowding distance comparison.
+The Non-dominated Sorting Genetic Algorithm II (NSGA-II) is widely used in NAS solutions thanks to its ability to efficiently explore the search space~\cite{nsga-II}.
+It generates offspring through crossover and mutation operations, and then applies a non-dominated sorting procedure combined with a crowding distance mechanism to select the most optimal individuals for the next generation.
+This approach ensures that the selected architectures are not only characterized by high fitness but also maintain a diverse set of solutions, helping to avoid premature convergence.
 Moreover, it is a multi-objective algorithm, i.e., being able to optimize jointly different figures of merit, and it is able to effectively handle constraints~\cite{nsgaiiconstraints}.
 The constraints are handled by redefining the objective function~\cite{eaconstraints}, and the simplest scheme works as follows:

 where $\phi(x)$ is the joint objective, \textit{f(x)} is the original objective without constraints, \textit{p} is the penalty term and \textit{G(x)} is a function deciding whether to apply the penalty by accounting for the constraints.
 The main idea is that the application of a penalty results in a bad fitness in the genetic algorithm and precisely in a bad ranking in the case of NSGA-II proportional to the constraint violation.
 The penalty may be static, i.e., a constant value, or dynamic, i.e. adapted during the evolutionary process~\cite{eaconstraints}.